Op Ed: Shifting the way ODNR discusses sustainability: Building bridges and bringing hope to Ohio communities

 Humans are a disease and we’re killing the Earth.
 Every day we cut down acres of trees to make paper, burn tons of coal to fuel furnaces, and suck out barrels of oil from the ground to fuel our cars.
 We fight wars over land, bombing and looting and killing to claim what we think should be ours.
 We’re a disease.
 We hunt animals, for furs, meats, and sometimes just for fun, and cause once flourishing populations to go extinct.
 Our trash ends up wrapped around sea turtles’ necks, chemicals are dumped into oceans and rivers, and smog covers our cities.
 We’re killing the Earth and we can’t seem to stop.
 We’re a disease and we keep spreading.
 The Earth would be better off without us, why don’t we just let ourselves die out and it can return to its natural beauty…

 If you’re anything like me, reading this feels demoralizing.
-Even though humans aren’t a disease, hearing the sentiment repeated over and over almost makes me believe it.
-No matter how much I want to stay positive, it’s hard to recognize that these statements are untrue when I slip into this demoralized mindset.
-Fortunately, this idea that “humans are a disease” is fundamentally wrong.
+Even though humans aren’t a disease to Earth, hearing the sentiment repeated over and over almost makes me believe it.
+No matter how much I want to stay positive, it’s hard to recognize that these statements are untrue when feel demoralized.

 So, how do we grapple with this as Americans in 2024?
 How does our government perceive the land we live on?
 What are they doing to take care of it?
 There are a million places to start, I started by visiting ODNR—as the state’s environmental department, they would have something interesting to say.
 What I discovered is that ODNR has a complicated relationship with the land.
 As a government institution, they are subject to organizational change and workplace culture shifts as new politicians are elected.
 Therefore, they can’t risk being too conservative or too liberal, they have to strike a careful balance.
 During my first meeting with our ODNR partners, they explained that their approach to sustainability is through small initiatives that can be implemented at the park-level.
 They have some small-scale sustainability initiatives like fishing line waste bins, but there are bigger issues they wish they could address like visitor litter, companies dumping waste, environmental conservation, erosion, and the list goes on.
 Unfortunately, since these issues require more time, money, and are deemed more controversial they are less likely to come to fruition.